rhelsing/accord_documentation/team_values_overview.md

 ##Async (Asynchronous)

 Asynchronous means multiple people can work at the same time.
-We will try not to do things that consume others time if we do not have to.
+We will try not to do things that consume others' time if we do not have to.
 If you have a question to ask, and it is not mission critical, do not interrupt someone for the answer.
 Send them a note and move on to something else, or answer notes sent to you while you wait on a response.
 We do not want to interrupt or halt someone else's productivity just so we can get our answer immediately.
 Of course, there are exceptions to this rule.
 This point is primarily about not distracting others, so they can focus on their work.
 Relevant example: http://twitpic.com/dj27dh

 Having a headphone policy will help with this too.
 When someone has their headphones on, leave them alone unless "the building is on fire".
 If you need to grind, put your headphones on.